giuntoli-group/confined-polymer-dynamics/README.md

 lmp -in in.diffuse
 ```

-The `drug.data` file contains a 16-arm star polymer of arm length 15, the `ecm.data` file contains a monodisperse matrix of pore size 11.
+The `drug.data` file contains a 16-arm star polymer of arm length 15, the `ecm.data` file contains a monodisperse matrix of pore size 11, and `timesteps.txt` includes custom time steps at which we save the trajectory of the diffusing nanoparticle.